-As already noticed, the external trade of Kyrgyzstan with TRACECA countries is considerably unbalanced.
-The same remark applies to the trade of Kyrgyzstan in (completely and partially) containerizable goods.
-For instance, in 2010 potential imports of Kyrgyzstan equalled 793.6 th tons (see Figure 5 and Table 6 below), including the following commodities:
+As has already been discussed, Kyrgyzstan's external trade with TRACECA countries is considerably unbalanced.
+The same analysis applies to the trade of Kyrgyzstan in (completely and partially) containerizable goods.
+For instance, in 2010 potential imports of Kyrgyzstan equalled 793.6 thousand tonnes (see Figure 5 and Table 6 below), including the following commodities:

-- vegetable products (34%), namely cereals from Kazakhstan; - mineral products (17%), from Kazakhstan and Central Asia; - foodstuff, beverages, tobacco (13.5%), including beverages and spirits imported from Caucasus and sugar/confectionary products - from West and North-West TRACECA; - chemical products (13.7%), mainly fertilizers from Central Asia.
+- Vegetable products (34%), namely cereals from Kazakhstan - Mineral products (17%), from Kazakhstan and Central Asia - Foodstuff, beverages, tobacco (13.5%), including beverages and spirits imported from Caucasus and sugar/confectionary products, from West and North-West TRACECA - Chemical products (13.7%), mainly fertilizers from Central Asia

-In 2010 total potential exports of Kyrgyzstan were estimated at 259.8 th tons (see Figure 5 and Table 7 below) and covered two principal categories of goods:
+In 2010, total potential exports from Kyrgyzstan were estimated at 259.8 thousand tonnes (see Figure 5 and Table 7 below) and covered two principal categories of goods:

-- mineral products (39%), including salt, sulphur, etc., which are mainly exported to Central Asia; - vegetable products (28%), namely, roots and tubers, exported to a number of destinations across the Caspian (Caucasus, Turkey, Europe, Bulgaria and Romania, Moldova and Ukraine).
+- Mineral products (39%), including salt, sulphur, etc., which are mainly exported to Central Asia - Vegetable products (28%), namely, roots and tubers, exported to a number of destinations across the Caspian (Caucasus, Turkey, Europe, Bulgaria and Romania, Moldova and Ukraine)

-Figure 5: Potential Trade with TRACECA Region - Commodity Structure of Imports to Kyrgyzstan, 2010, in tons and %
+Figure 5: Potential Trade with TRACECA Region - Commodity Structure of Imports to Kyrgyzstan, 2010, in tonnes and %

-Table 6: Potential Trade with TRACECA Region - Commodity Structure of Imports to Kyrgyzstan, 2010, in tons
+Table 6: Potential Trade with TRACECA Region - Commodity Structure of Imports to Kyrgyzstan, 2010, in tonnes